Frequently Asked Questions Answered

-The application of laser to the skin results in a pink color.
+The application of laser to the skin results in pink color.
 Discomforts similar to slight sunburn and/or swelling may be noted over the next 72-hour period.
-In certain instances, especially in darker skin toned individuals, temporary pigmentation changes may be noted.
-You may also notice hair within the follicles for the first few days after treatment, however, these will fall out leaving you with “Bare, Beautiful Skin”.
+In certain instances, especially in darker skin-toned individuals, temporary pigmentation changes may be noted.
+You may also notice hair within the follicles for the first few days after treatment.
+However, these will fall out, leaving you with “Bare, Beautiful Skin.”

 Lasers target the pigment in the hair (melanin) in an effort to destroy the hair follicle.
 The laser is absorbed by the pigmented hair shaft and transferred to the surrounding follicle, thus destroying it.
 Laser only kills hair that is in the growing stage.

-No. Once a hair follicle is destroyed it is said to be sterile, it can never produce a hair again.
-But with some medications, hormonal changes, stress etc., dormant hair follicles can be stimulated and begin growing hair.
+No. Once a hair follicle is destroyed, it is said to be sterile.
+It can never produce hair again.
+But with some medications, hormonal changes, stress, etc., dormant hair follicles can be stimulated and begin growing hair.

 Cautions and side effects are always an issue and will be discussed at your FREE consultation.
-Avoiding direct sun 2 – 4 weeks before and after your treatment.
-Also you must avoid bleaching, tweezing or waxing 2 – 4 weeks prior to your treatment for best results.
+Avoid direct sun 2 – 4 weeks before and after your treatment.
+Also, you must avoid bleaching, tweezing, or waxing 2 – 4 weeks prior to your treatment for best results.
 Shaving is okay, but it is best to have a slight growth of hair for the technician to see where the growth pattern is.